alexisBedard/nusmv-beepbeep-lab/Readme.md

 This will put the missing JAR files in the `Source/dep` folder in the project's root.

-One library that is not fetched is the [forked version of BeepBeep](https://github.com/alexisBedard/beepbeep-3), which you must download and compile.
+**Only for version 1:** one library that is not fetched is the [forked version of BeepBeep](https://github.com/alexisBedard/beepbeep-3), which you must download and compile.
 Then, copy `beepbeep-3.jar` in the `Source/dep` folder.
+(This is not needed for version 2.)

 ### Compiling